pentacent/keila/README.md

 Keila is ready for you to send newsletters with!

-You can easily deploy it using the official Docker image `pentacent/keila`.
+You can easily deploy it using the official Docker image `pentacent/keila` or use the [Docker Compose config](ops/docker-compose.yml) in this repo.

 Follow the [Installation Docs](https://keila.io/docs/installation) for more details.